Amar098K/Moisture-Damage-Evaluation/README.md

 ## Introduction

 This repository contains an algorithm developed in Python for evaluating moisture damage in asphalt mixtures using image analysis techniques.
-The algorithm takes images of asphalt samples before and after exposure to moisture and calculates a moisture damage index, providing a quantitative assessment of the extent of damage.
+The algorithm takes images of asphalt samples after exposure to moisture and calculates the stripping and coating percentage on the aggregate.

 ## Features

 - Image preprocessing to enhance the asphalt sample and moisture damage features.
 - Segmentation of the asphalt and moisture-damaged areas using computer vision techniques.
-- Calculation of a moisture damage index based on the pixel intensity differences between the two regions.
+- Calculation of a moisture damage percentage based on the pixel intensity differences between the two regions.
-- Visualization of the moisture damage index and segmented regions on the original images.
+- Visualization of the moisture damage and segmented regions on the original images.

 ## Requirements